ajwnycct/factorOracle-Max/README.md

 # factorOracle
 C source for the *factorOracle* Max external.

-Currently, the external is verified to run on Mac OS 10.9.5 or greater (excluding M1 Macs), in Max 7, 32-bit mode only.
-Basic functionality verified in Max 8; there may be issues when sending messages that open system dialogs.
+The external is verified to run in Max 7 and Max 8.

-Follow instructions in the [Max7 SDK](https://cycling74.com/downloads/sdk) documentation to build factorOracle.c for your architecture.
+Follow instructions in the [Max SDK](https://cycling74.com/downloads/sdk) documentation to build factorOracle.c for your architecture.
+[This](https://cycling74.com/articles/the-max-8-2-sdk-an-overview) is a helpful tutorial.

 ### What does it do?
 Factor oracle is a graph representing at least all of the substrings of a word.
 It can be built incrementally in linear time and space.
 A factor oracle representation of input from a live musical performance can be built in real time and parsed using a variety of heuristics to generate music in the style of the performance.